-- Be systematic, honest and positive - Don't ignore problems, don't tell them they're doing better than they are. - Focus on one little problem after another, but never treat it like a problem; "Lets talk about next steps" - Continuous improvement one next step after another and the problem goes away and never comes back. - Keep asking "exactly what concrete actions next steps- are you going to take next?
+- · Be systematic, honest and positive - Don't ignore problems, don't tell them they're doing better than they are. - Focus on one little problem after another, but never treat it like a problem; "Lets talk about next steps" - Continuous improvement one next step after another and the problem goes away and never comes back. - Keep asking "exactly what concrete actions next steps- are you going to take next?
 What can you do to improve?
 What do you need to revise and adjust?"

-CHECK IN REGULARLY WITH EMPLOYEES
+CHECK IN REGULARLY WITH

 - Ask: What's working well for you?

 - Where are your current challenges?

 - Of what recent accomplishments are you most proud?

 - What would you like to learn or do next?

-- How can I best support you?
+- · How can I best support you?

-- This generation is more powered by a pat on the back than a kick in the butt!

-- Take the time to educate employee on how their behavior positively impacts the organization

-- Say "thank-you"

-- Always CELEBRATE SUCCESSES!
+- Take the time to educate employee on how their behavior positively impacts the organization - Say "thank-you" - Always CELEBRATE SUCCESSES!
 Remember success breeds success.
 Don't forget millennials' parents celebrated everything- starting with graduation from kindergarten...